 Mostly law professors | Sometimes contrarian | Often libertarian | Always independent

 Today is Saturnalia, an ancient Roman holiday with a long tradition here at the Volokh Conspiracy, which we are now continuing at our new home with Reason.
 Admittedly, it's tradition only in so far as I have put up a post about it every December 17 for the last several years.
-But, by blogging standards, that's a truly ancient tradition indeed!
+But, by blogosphere standards, that's a truly ancient tradition, indeed!